INRIA/scikit-learn-mooc/_sources/trees/trees_wrap_up_quiz.md

 +++

-Instead of using only the numerical dataset (which was the variable `data_numerical`), use the entire dataset available in the variable `data`.
+Instead of using only the numerical dataset you will now use the entire dataset available in the variable `data`.

 Create a preprocessor by dealing separately with the numerical and categorical columns.
-For the sake of simplicity, we will define the categorical columns as the columns with an `object` data type while all other columns will be considered as numerical columns.
+For the sake of simplicity, we will assume the following:

+* categorical columns can be selected if they have an `object` data type;
+* numerical columns can be selected if they do not have an `object` data type.
+  It will be the complement of the numerical columns.

 **Do not optimize the `max_depth` parameter for this exercise.**